tmr258/GettingAndCleaningData/README.md

 Order of processing

--Setting the working directory for the metadata files by using setwd -Then reading the features file to later use in the names for the columns of the total_rundata_set -Setting the working directory for the training set by using setwd -Read the training data from the files in the train directory -Setting the working directory for the test set
+- Setting the working directory for the metadata files by using setwd
+- Then reading the features file to later use in the names for the columns of the total_rundata_set
+- Setting the working directory for the training set by using setwd
+- Read the training data from the files in the train directory
+- Setting the working directory for the test set
--Read the training data from the files in the test directory -The training data and test data are bound together in one data frame for the training data and one data frame for the test data.
+- Read the training data from the files in the test directory
+- The training data and test data are bound together in one data frame for the training data and one data frame for the test data.
 - To complete all the merging the total_rundata_set is created bij adding all rows together

 Result:  all the Samsung run data are now in one data frame called total_rundata_set.